 The cannon on Imperialdramon's back made a great sucking whoosh noise, and then unleashed a crystal-white beam of energy, piercing Jachomon's grinning face right between its eyes.
-The air rocked with a furious, violent howl, and Yolei fell and landed unsteadily on her feet in the street, steam billowing off of her body.
-Like a phantom Jachomon hovered transparently over the girl, its gaping mouth panting and hissing.
+The air rocked with a furious, violent howl, and Yolei fell out and landed unsteadily on her feet in the street, steam billowing off her body.
+Jachomon hovered over the girl as transparent as a phantom, its gaping mouth panting and hissing.
 "Hell yeah!"
 Davis cackled.
 "Now THAT'S an ass-kickin'!"

 "It is not defeated," Imperialdramon growled, watching the fiery specter.
 "Quickly, Davis, pull her from its clutches!"

 Davis heard his friends calling to him as they cleared the rubble, but he was focused on running towards the pajama-laden girl, who just watched him approach as she wobbled in the mushy street tar like a fatigued drunk, shivering from the cold wind on her sweat-coated body.
 "Shit!
 Yolei!
 How'd you get mixed up with that thing?!" he demanded.
 "What the hell were you thinking?!
 And usin' it to fry other people?!
 You're so damn selfish!"

 Yolei remained silent and trembling, her dead, fatigued eyes giving him the willies and making him even angrier; why wouldn't she quit staring and answer him?!
 "Say something, you purple dumbass!" he shouted.
 "SAY something!"